dkkim93/gym-wolfpack/README.md

 ```

 ## Result
-The code should reproduce the following visualization:
+The code should reproduce the following screenshot as the players are acting in the environment:
 ![alt text](https://github.com/dkkim93/gym-wolfpack/blob/master/screenshot.png)